Hollywood Calling For Hrithik Roshan: Actor Signed By US-Based Gersh Agency

 Reportedly, the Gresh Agency aims is to introduce Hrithik to Hollywood and create projects to be shot in India.

-The actor's last two releases, Vikas Bahl's Super 30 and Siddharth Anand's War have beensmashing hits at the box office.
+The actor's last two releases, Vikas Bahl's Super 30 and Siddharth Anand's War, have been smashing hits at the box office.
 He is yet to officially announce his next film.

 Hrithik Roshan Stands Up For A Student Who Was Bullied By His Teacher For Stuttering!